Carlos4617/hackdaddy8000.github.io/content/blog/valorant-robot.md

 ## Goal

 My friends often call me a "bot" at Valorant because I'm dogwater at the game.
 The joke was that I would make an actual "bot" that plays better than them.

 ## Initial Design (Bad)

 ### TLDR

 I could tell the 3D printer to move to where it sees the red hue of the enemy by sending it GCODE over USB.
-This did not work.
+This did not work because the default 3D printer firmware is not meant to play fast, reactive games like Valorant.

 ### Controlling the 3D Printer